 If this month is going to be tight for you, get through the month and then start planning now to avoid problems during future long pay periods – like the one happening during the second half of this December.
 Christmas is a terrible time to be short of money.
 Build up your emergency fund, build a spending plan around a 31 day month, pay off debt, and do all the other basic things that build a solid financial foundation.
 Meet with the financial educators available at your installation’s family readiness center.
 Take a class.
 Read a book.
 I promise you that your life will be so much easier!

-Regardless of how you get paid (early or regular,) this December end-of-month pay period is going to be 18 days long.
-Plan ahead now so that your December doesn’t have any additional stress – goodness knows that the holidays can be stressful enough without money troubles.
+Regardless of how you get paid (early or regular,) this August and November end-of-month pay periods are going to be 18 days long.
+Plan ahead now so that your August and November don’t have any additional stress – goodness knows that life can be stressful enough without money troubles.

 Do you want to know more about your military pay and benefits?